shawnjburke/py_guide/docs/themes/agogo/_sources/python_best_practices/project_documentation_matters.rst.txt

     ├- project_name/
     │  └- tests/
     │  └- __init_.py
-    ├- README
+    ├- README.rst

 The readme.rst file will be used by the Sphinx engine to create an output file.
-This seems a bit duplicative to the file we have in the root.
+This seems a bit redundant to the file we have in the root.
 We're not going to remove that file because it's Pythonic, and we've decided to make having it a part of the coding standard.
 Therefore will import the content of the root README file, via a directive in the docs\\readme.rst file, which in turn creates an output file, such as html, when processed by Sphinx.
 It's confusing, right?
 It will make some sense after a while.

 In the docs\\readme.rst file add the following contents: